Skip to main content

 Family-owned since 1986.
 We have been helping East Texas families feel better for four decades.
 The tools have evolved, but the mission has not.

 Ready to explore cold plunge?
-Learn about the Vigor cold plunge, read more about the science of wellness, or contact us to visit either showroom.
+Learn about the Vigor cold plunge, read more about the wellness routine we recommend, or contact us to visit either showroom.
 You can also call us at (903) 561-7565 (Tyler) or (903) 238-8021 (Longview).

 Ready to Take the Next Step?